zakzc/zakzc/README.md

 Hi, my name is Zak.
 I am a full-stack developer.
-This means I like to spend my time involved with the craft-science-art that is coding.
-Making things 💻 or studying how to make these things better (faster, prettier etc).
-My earlier projects used PHP and Wordpress, then Python and Django and, nowadays, I use React, Node, Sass, modern JS and TypeScript professionally.
+This means I like to spend my time trying to create good code and, overall, trying to make applications better (faster, prettier etc).
+My earlier projects, a long long time ago, used PHP and Wordpress, then Python and Django and, nowadays, I use React, Node, and TypeScript professionally.

-If you want to see some of my previous projects you can check the repos here or on linkedin 🔗 at: https://www.linkedin.com/in/zakzangrando/.
+If you want to know more, you can check the repos here or on linkedin 🔗 at: https://www.linkedin.com/in/zakzangrando/.

 Nice to meed you and get in touch.

 <br/>

-## Languages, tools and technologies I use:</h3>
+## Languages, tools and technologies I used in one moment or another:</h3>

 <br/>
 <p align="left">